Pendleton Heights High School: Band

 Pendleton Heights is home to two concert bands, Wind Ensemble and Symphonic Band.
-Students also participate in Jazz Band, Pep Band, Indoor Percussion, or Marching Band.
+Students also participate in Jazz Band, student-ran Jazz Combo, Pep Band, Indoor Percussion, or Marching Band.
 The Pendleton Bands are currently under the direction of Chris Taylor and co-direction of Nathan Hochstetler.
 In 2018 The Marching Arabians performed "Spintronics" and qualified for the ISSMA Class B State Finals at Lucas Oil Stadium for the first time in school history, placing ninth in their class.
 In 2019 they returned to State Finals performing the show "Being a Villain" placing tenth.
 In 2021 the Marching Arabians performing, "Dimensions" and advanced to ISSMA Semi-State Finals at Pike High School, just shy of qualifying for State Finals.
+In 2022 performing the show "Lost Paradise Found", the Marching Arabians found themselves back in state finals placing a school record high at 7th place.
+In 2024 they performed the show "From Dusk Til Dawn," making it to ISSMA State Finals at Lucas Oil Stadium and once again placing 7th.

 Choir

-Pendleton Heights is home to three show choirs currently under the direction of Mrs. Erin Frick-Archer.
-Pendletones, the varsity mixed group, has earned multiple Grand Champion titles over their past seasons, and the unisex girls' group, Emerald Suites, had a successful 2022 season, having an undefeated record in the small unisex group.
+Pendleton Heights has three show choirs.
+Pendletones, the varsity mixed group, has earned multiple Grand Champion titles over their past seasons, and the unisex girls' group, Emerald Suites, had successful 2022 and 2024 seasons, having an undefeated record in the small unisex group for both years.
 New Edition, the junior varsity unisex choir, has also participated at select competitions across the state.
-Both varsity choirs have qualified to compete ISSMA Show Choir State Finals in 2022.
+Both varsity choirs have qualified to compete ISSMA Show Choir State Finals in 2022, 2023, and 2024.
 The groups are backed by a band named "Team Awesome", consisting of current students and alumni.